The Three-Protocol Stack for Agent Intelligence

 "Continual learning shifts rigor toward memory provenance and retention...
 The winners will not only pick strong models, they will build the control plane that keeps those models correct, current, and cost-efficient." — The [&] Protocol is that control plane: capability composition, context provenance, and governance constraints as a formal specification.

-Mem0 raised $24M Series A (Basis Set, YC, Peak XV; 52.8K stars).
+Mem0 raised $24M Series A (Basis Set, YC, Peak XV; ~50K stars).
 Letta raised $10M seed (Felicis; $70M val; 22K stars).
 Cognee raised $7.5M seed (Pebblebed; 15.2K stars).
 Hindsight/Vectorize raised $3.6M seed (True Ventures; 9K stars).
 Zep raised $3.3M (Engineering Capital; Graphiti at 24.8K stars).
-CrewAI raised $18M (45.9K stars).
+That is $48.4M across direct agent-memory competitors (CrewAI's $18M is adjacent multi-agent orchestration, not memory).
 This level of funding validates the market Graphonomous targets — at $0 raised.

 Memory as a First-Class Primitive